Understanding Cyber Risk Under CCPA

-The steps those companies have taken to prepare for CCPA read similarly to a text from “cybersecurity 101:” a list of simple, but powerful measures that every company should take, regardless of the legislative environment in which they operate.
+The steps those companies have taken to prepare for CCPA read similarly to a text from “cybersecurity 101:” a list of simple-yet-powerful measures that every company should take, regardless of the legislative environment in which they operate.

 Measures like creating access control policies, enforcing multifactor authentication, conducting penetration tests, requiring software updates, and investing in employee training aren’t cutting edge by any means.
 But they are powerful ways for companies to protect their customers and their business from cyber attacks and to ensure they meet the vague standard of “reasonable” defense against data breaches.

-(2) Business leaders will adapt their security practices to advances in technology.
+(2) Business leaders will adapt their security strategies to address advances in technology.